 A hump behind the shoulders can be caused by a medical condition or by medication.

-- side effect of a prescription medication (such as those used to treat AIDS)
+- a side effect of a prescription medication (such as those used to treat AIDS)

-- Cushing’s syndrome (a rare condition where the body has too much of the cortisol hormone)
+- Cushing’s syndrome (a rare condition where the body has too much of the hormone cortisol)